kennyrkun/bobwars/README.md

 ## Playing
 While in the game, the WASD are used to control the main view, and the arrow keys are used to move selected units.
 You can create or destroy a unit using one of the two buttons located in the top left corner of the map.
 To select a unit, simply left click the desired unit.
 To deselect that unit, either click another unit or click something that is not a unit.

+The speed of the camera can be changed by holding down the Left-Shift Key.

 ---

 ## Built With